openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuer

 Entity that issues Verifiable Credentials.
 Also called Issuer.
 In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

+Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential.
+Includes Cryptographic, Claim-based, and Biometrics-based Holder Binding.

+Cryptographic Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
+Mechanism might depend on the Credential Format.
+For example, in jwt_vc_json Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

+Claim-based Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g. name and date of birth, for example by presenting another Verifiable Credential.
+Claim-based Holder Binding allows long term, cross device use of a credential as it does not depend on cryptographic key material stored on a certain device.
+One example of such a Verifiable Credential could be a Diploma.

+Biometrics-based Holder Binding:
+: Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
+One example of a Verifiable Credential with biometric holder binding is a mobile drivers license [@ISO.18013-5], which contains a portrait of the holder.

 Base64url Encoding